explodinggradients/ragas/docs/concepts/metrics/index.md

 **4. Robustness**
 Ensure that LLM-based metrics include sufficient few-shot examples that reflect the desired outcomes.
 This enhances the robustness of the metric by providing context and guidance for the LLM to follow.

+**5.Consistent Scoring Ranges**
+It is crucial to normalize metric score values or ensure they fall within a specific range, such as 0 to 1.
+This facilitates comparison between different metrics and helps maintain consistency and interpretability across the evaluation framework.

 These principles serve as a foundation for creating metrics that are not only effective but also practical and meaningful in evaluating AI applications.